 Then consider putting a fresh coat of bright, neutral, colored paint on the walls.
 If you already have neutral paint, then look for areas that may need touched up.

 Stage.
 Don’t underestimate the power of staging.
 Homes that are staged sell faster and for more money than those that aren’t.
-Hire a professional, if you need help, otherwise, follow these pro tips to showcase your space successfully.
+Hire a professional, if you need help, otherwise, follow these pro tips for home staging.

 Landscape.
 The outside of your home will make the first impression on your potential buyers.
 Put a little money into your curb appeal by updating the front door and touching up faded or chipped paint.
 Remove and replace dead plants and keep your yard neatly trimmed.